 When content is shared for the first time, the Facebook crawler will scrape and cache the metadata from the URL shared.
 The crawler has to see an image at least once before it can be rendered.
 This means that the first person who shares a piece of content won’t see a rendered image:

-There are two ways to avoid this and have images render on the first Like or Share action:
+There are two ways to avoid this and have images rendered on the first Like or Share action:

 1. Pre-cache the image with the Sharing Debugger